mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/utilities/utilities_library.rst

     mCRL2log(log::info) << "This shows the way info messages are printed, using the default messages" << std::endl;
     mCRL2log(log::debug) << "This line is not printed, and the function " << my_function() << " is not evaluated" << std::endl;

-Now we call an algorithm :mcrl2:`my_algorithm`, which we will define later.
+Now we call an algorithm `my_algorithm`, which we will define later.
 The algorithm uses "my_algorithm" as hint for logging, and we want to write its output to a file.
 First we create a file logger_test_file.txt to which we log, and assign it to the hint "my_algorithm".